ongks/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to list all persons with a given tag
+2. AddressBook shows user list of persons
+3. User requests to change a tag's name
+4. AddressBook updates all such tags
+Use case ends.

+**Extensions**

+2a.
+The list of persons with the given tag is empty.

+> 2a1.
+AddressBook informs user list is empty.
+  Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should respond to commands within 1000ms.
+6. Should provide backup of most recent list in case user accidentally clears current list.
+7. Should be user-friendly to users unfamiliar with the use of CLI.

 ## Appendix D : Glossary